sophieforceno/shuttle-utils/README.md

 # Notes:
 * With the exception of `bspnd` and `hosts_check`, all scripts are meant to be executed via cron
-* Most scripts are meant to be run from a central repository (server), with the exception of: `apcaccess` `bspnd`, `ipnotif`, `procmon`, `permaban`, and `rdiff_notify`
+* Most scripts are meant to be run from a central repository (server), with the exception of: `ipnotif`, `procmon`, `permaban`, `rdiff_notify`, `apcstats` (for devices with a UPS connected), and `bspnd` (for laptops),
-* See the individual scripts for more information on each
+* See individual scripts for more information on each
-* SHuttle must be installed on all machines that the server will be sending push notifications from (if you figure out how to pass remote variables back to the localhost, let me know!)
+* SHuttle must be installed on all machines that the server will be sending push notifications from
 * If you run many of the scripts, it is recommended that you have their collective output saved to a separate log file such as `/var/log/shuttle-utils.log`, like so:
 ` cron job | /path/to/script/reboot_notif 2>&1 >> /var/log/shuttle-utils.log`
 * Don't forget to edit shuttle-utils.conf!